 - 1 clove garlic crushed

-- cold pressed rapeseed oil
+- 125 ml extra virgin olive oil or cold pressed rapeseed oil

-- Toast the pine nuts in a dry frying pan until pale golden, shaking the pan frequently so that they do not burn.
+- Toast 50g pine nuts in a dry frying pan until pale golden, shaking the pan frequently so that they do not burn.
 As soon as they are pale golden tip onto a plate and allow to cool.

 - Add the oil and blitz again briefly to blend.
 Season to taste with a little salt.

 - That's it, the pesto is now ready to use, or alternatively transfer to a sterilized jar, level the top and pour over a little extra oil to cover.
 Store in the refrigerator for up to 5 days

 - Make sure you dry the basil leaves well.

 - Blitz in short burst so that the pesto retains some texture.